Are we looking at the next big move in Grab Holdings Limited (GRAB)?

-Grab Holdings Limited (NASDAQ: GRAB) is -47.27% lower on its value in year-to-date trading and has touched a low of $2.26 and a high of $17.15 in the current 52-week trading range.
+Grab Holdings Limited (NASDAQ: GRAB) is -47.12% lower on its value in year-to-date trading and has touched a low of $2.26 and a high of $17.15 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GRAB stock was last observed hovering at around $3.68 in the last trading session, with the day’s gains setting it 0.08% off its average median price target of $4.22 for the next 12 months.
-It is also 53.0% off the consensus price target high of $8.00 offered by 22 analysts, but current levels are -64.19% lower than the price target low of $2.29 for the same period.
+The GRAB stock was last observed hovering at around $3.85 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $4.22 for the next 12 months.
+It is also 52.88% off the consensus price target high of $8.00 offered by 22 analysts, but current levels are -64.63% lower than the price target low of $2.29 for the same period.

 Top 5 Cheap Stocks to Own Right Now